Vikash-Prajapati-23/my-portfolio/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## ⚠️ Disclaimer

+This project is part of my personal portfolio.
+You are welcome to view and learn from the code.
+However, please do not reuse or redistribute it without giving appropriate credit.
+For collaboration or further use, feel free to reach out: [vikashprajapati1095@gmail.com](mailto:vikashprajapati1095@gmail.com).